ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 ```

 So the `:=` operator is used to assign to references, and the `!` operator
-dereferences to get the contents.
+de-references to get the contents.

 References have their place, but you may find that you don't use them very
 often.
 Much more often you'll be using `let` ... `=` ... `in` ... to name local